sadekbaroudi/barobord/firmware/README.md

 The filename indicates the features you have enabled on the board.
 Note that these are not the only possible versions, see the link below (to my vial-qmk repo) to build your own firmware.

+If you are using the embedded atmega32u4 version
 * xoiviox_barobord_rgbmatrix_oled_ec11_vial.hex - If you are using per key leds, an OLED, and EC11 encoders
 * xoiviox_barobord_rgbmatrix_pimoroni_ec11_vial.hex - If you are using per key leds, a pimoroni trackball, and EC11 encoders
 * xoiviox_barobord_rgbmatrix_vial.hex - If you are only using per key leds

+If you are using the byo-mcu board:
+* xoiviox_barobord_byomcu_rgblight_vial.hex - per key leds only, and you want rgb light instead of rgb matrix
+* xoiviox_barobord_byomcu_rgbmatrix_oled_ec11_vial.hex - per key leds, oled and/or ec11 encoders
+* xoiviox_barobord_byomcu_rgbmatrix_pimoroni_ec11_vial.hex - per key leds, pimoroni and/or ec11 encoders
+* xoiviox_barobord_byomcu_rgbmatrix_vial.hex - per key leds only

 Once you have done that, make sure you have [Vial](https://get.vial.today/) installed.
 Run it and configure it as you like!

-If you want to change the firmware, the original source can be found [here](https://github.com/sadekbaroudi/vial-qmk/tree/vial/keyboards/xoiviox/barobord)
+If you want to change the firmware, the original source can be found here: [atmega32u4 embedded](https://github.com/sadekbaroudi/vial-qmk/tree/vial/keyboards/xoiviox/barobord) or [byo-mcu version](https://github.com/sadekbaroudi/vial-qmk/tree/vial/keyboards/xoiviox/barobord_byomcu)

 I also added some user keycodes, some of which are already enabled on the default layout (currently in the Raise layer):
 * User 0: Next sentence - This keycode will place a period, followed by a space, and then it will auto-capitalize the next letter you type.
 This is great when typing, as you only have to use one key press to start the next sentence